DevelopingBread/SolMod/README.md

 # Questions

-Q: Why is the functions named MoveFile?
+> Q: Why is the functions named MoveFile?

-A: Its just so I can move the file to the correct location
+> A: Its just so I can move the file to the correct location

-Q: Why are there require code?
+> Q: Why are there require code?

-A: Its to load in the commands for Solar
+> A: Its to load in the commands for Solar

-Q: Can any of the codes be malicious?
+> Q: Can any of the codes be malicious?

-A: Yes, but only if the creator of the command has put in malicious code inside.
-Before adding any command to Solar, I would check if any of it is malicious
+> A: Yes, but only if the creator of the command has put in malicious code inside.
+Before adding any command to Solar, I would check if any of it is malicious.
+Or if you know they are trusted within the community, then its safe to assume its ok.